 Conduct a review of customer requirements before order acceptance:

-All contracts and orders should be reviewed and accepted only if the requirements are clear and understood and the company has the capability and capacity to assure fulfilment of customer expectations.
+All contracts and orders should be reviewed and accepted only if the requirements are clear and understood and the company has the capability and capacity to assure fulfillment of customer expectations.

 This is a new requirement.
 You should seek and record evidence that your organization has ensured that all relevant documented information; relating to changed product or service requirements, is amended and those relevant design personnel are made aware of the changed requirements.